 EL emphasizes project-based, purposeful learning grounded in the community—which leads to high levels of student achievement, engagement, and motivation.
 EL's core practices are based on current research about how both students and adults learn.

-What Is Expeditionary Learning?
+What Is EL Education?

 EL Education, developed out of the Harvard Graduate School of Education in collaboration with Outward Bound, is a teaching model that challenges students to think critically and to take active roles in their classrooms and communities.
 EL partners with school districts and charter boards to open new schools and transform existing schools at all levels, K-12, and in all settings—urban, rural, and suburban.
 When President Barack Obama visited Capital City Public Charter School, an EL Education school in Washington, D.C., he cited it as an "example of how all our schools should be."
 EL offers professional development, coaching, and online tools to help schools achieve excellence in all areas: curriculum design, classroom teaching, assessment, school culture, and leadership.